 I like to serve my soups with some toppings to add a bit of variety.
 This time I used a few crumbles of soft goat's cheese and some chopped walnuts for a bit of crunch, as well as plenty of black pepper.
-I'm so glad I chose the toppings I did - the goat's cheese, especially, went perfectly with the slightly sweet soup (I was inspired by the combination of apples and goat's cheese in the dauphinoise potatoes I made last time!).
+The goat's cheese, especially, went perfectly with this slightly sweet soup.

 However, if you prefer, you can choose your own toppings, or just serve this soup on its own or with some fresh bread and butter.

 There's nothing better than coming in from the cold outside, putting on your slippers and settling down for a hot dinner – and apple and parsnip soup is the perfect option.
 If you're organised, you could even make it the night before so that when you get home, it will be just minutes before you're ready to dig into to a big bowl of steaming soup.